2001 / 2003: From injustice to Fathers4Justice

 2016: Divided by law, united by love.
 Our struggle continues.

-Today, 15 years after it was founded, Fathers4Justice is the world’s largest equal parenting campaign group with over 60,000 registered families in the UK.
+Today, 15 years after it was founded, Fathers4Justice is the world’s largest equal parenting campaign group with over 80,000 registered families in the UK and Ireland.
 The campaign has persuaded politicians from across the political spectrum to accept that shared parenting is responsible parenting, and will lead to better outcomes for our children, our families and our country.

 As well as winning the support of 104 MPs from all parties in the last Parliament, and support from UKIP and the Respect party, F4J was recorded as the third highest supported campaign group in the UK behind Greenpeace & Amnesty International (Conservative Party Polling 2011) and their position on shared parenting enjoys 84% public support.
 (YouGov, 13/6/12)